Things To Do

 Rankin Lounge in the Aith Hall is open Friday, Saturday and Sunday evenings with bar facilities.
 There are pool tables, darts and a snooker table.
 Regular functions/events advertised in the ‘Shetland Times’.
 Sunday afternoon teas are popular in the Aith Hall and other local halls in the summer months.

 Sunday Teas - throughout the year rural community halls throughout Shetland have Sunday Teas and Homebakes.
-Check the local Shetland Times for locations and times.
-A good chance to taste delicious homebakes, meet the local people and contribute to local fundraising.
+Check the local Shetland Times for locations and times or Facebook page for Sunday Teas.
+This is a good chance to taste delicious homebakes, meet the local people and contribute to local fundraising.

 Eid Community Co-operative Ltd - There is a well stocked shop and Post Office in Aith.
 It is open 7 days a week with daily deliveries from local bakers, fish shop, butchers etc.